HHS/TANF-app/docs/Technical-Documentation/tech-memos/parsing-log-per-file/parsing-log-per-file.md

 ## Summary
 This technical memorandum discusses the implementation of features to bring more visibility into system behavior during file parsing.
 This includes:
-* Generating a storing a file for logs generated during the parsing run.
+* Generating and storing a file for logs generated during the parsing run.
 The log file should be stored in s3, alongside the submitted datafile.

 This memo discussed various proposed implementations and the benefits/drawbacks of each, then provides a suggested implementation taking these factors into consideration.